cirrus-geo/cirrus-geo/docs/src/cirrus/70_statedb.rst

   updated
 * ``updated`` (*string*): UTC time when the record was most recently updated

-State DB and Cirrus CLI
+StateDB and Cirrus CLI
 -----------------------

-Selected Cirrus CLI commands interact with the state DB.
+Selected Cirrus CLI commands interact with the StateDB.

 The ``get-payloads`` command takes in query parameters to retrieve input payloads in bulk, returned as new line delimited JSON.

-Input query parameters are used as filters against the state DB to retrieve records matching certain criteria, like entires with a ``FAILED`` workflow status that occured in the past week.
-These returned state DB records are used to retrieve input payloads from the S3 payload bucket which are returned to the user.
+Input query parameters are used as filters against the StateDB to retrieve records matching certain criteria, like entires with a ``FAILED`` workflow status that occured in the past week.
+These returned StateDB records are used to retrieve input payloads from the S3 payload bucket which are returned to the user.